oleh19127/Sorting-files-by-extension/README.md

 ## After start program

-- Empty folders will be deleted
+- All empty folders will be deleted

 - All files located in **Sorted Files**